chrisparnin/EngineeringBasics/Environments.md

 bakerx ssh example_alpine_vm
 ```

-> bakerx uses port forwarding to connect to the VMs, so you need to specify the port, `-p`, when running the ssh command.
+> bakerx uses port forwarding to connect to the VMs, so you need to specify the port, `-p`, when directly running the ssh command.